nextgeneratio/voteme/README.md

 # voteme
-This repository containing the souce code for parliment voting system
+This repository containing the source code for parliament voting system

 ## How to compile
 ```